Research Experience for Undergraduates (REU)

 The main goal of the program is to give undergraduates an opportunity to participate in a forefront research project.

 Research Experiences for Teachers (RET)

 An associated program offers a similar research opportunity to K-12 teachers.
-Details about the RET program and the application materials are found in this announcement: RET-announce-Purdue.pdf.
+Details about the RET program and the application materials (PDF).

 In each research project students will work closely with a member of our faculty.
 The projects will be in a wide variety of areas, including high energy physics, accelerator mass spectrometry, condensed matter physics, geophysics, biophysics, nuclear physics and astrophysics.
 Descriptions of the students' projects from previous years can be found in the Projects page.

 Each student will receive a stipend of $600 per week.
 The costs of housing (in a campus residence hall) and meals will be covered by the program.
 A travel allowance will also be available.